How to use the Executive summary report

 - Gain insight into your Sales figures.

-Most of the numbers in this report will be "live" and up-to-date.
-However, the following figures are updated less frequently (every 24 hours at 3:00PM GMT):
+Most of the numbers in this report are "live" and up-to-date.
+The following figures on this report are updated every 24 hours at 5:00 pm GMT:

 - New customers.